SPVLoc: Semantic Panoramic Viewport Matching for 6D Camera Localization in Unseen Environments: Additional Experiments

 Besides panoramic renderings, S3D \cite{Sheng2020} also comprises high-resolution perspective images in a 16:9 format with 80 degree horizontal field of view.
-While we demonstrated a pipeline with perspective training images re-sampled from the 21835 panorama images in the main paper (Table \ref{tab:sota}), this experiment showcases the usage of the perspective images coming with S3D during training and testing.
+While we demonstrated a pipeline with perspective training images re-sampled from the 21835 panorama images in the main paper, this experiment showcases the usage of the perspective images coming with S3D during training and testing.

-Table \ref{tab:s3d_supplementary} presents the results for a test set, including 6224 photo-realistically rendered perspective images from S3D test scenes, both with and without furniture.
-We excluded 181 non-meaningful images that lack any spatial context, showing only a single semantic class, mainly a plain wall.
-We use our pretrained (Table~\ref{tab:sota}) network and refine it for 10 more epochs with the S3D perspective images.
+\Cref{tab:s3d_supplementary} lists the results for the test sets, including 6405 photo-realistically rendered perspective images from S3D test scenes, both with and without furniture.
+We use our pretrained network, as in \cref{tab:sota} of the main paper, and refine it for 10 more epochs with the S3D perspective images.
 During training, both \textit{empty} and \textit{furnished} images were used randomly.
 The images are zero-padded above and below to fit the square input of the network.
-With over 85\% of the images correctly localized as the top-1 match and over 93\% correctly localized as the top-3 match, the network demonstrates its capability to handle the 16:9 test images efficiently.
-More than 25\% of the images are localized correctly within a very small radius of 10 cm.
+With over 85\% (6D, average of empty and furnished) of the images correctly localized within a 1-meter threshold as the top-1 match and over 94\% as the top-3 match, the network demonstrates its capability to handle the 16:9 test images efficiently.
+More than 26\% of the images are localized correctly within a 10 cm threshold.

+To our knowledge, the only other work that provides localization results for the perspective images of S3D is F\textsuperscript{3}Loc \cite{Chen2024}.
+This method performs 2D localization and relies solely on a 2D floor plan occupancy without semantic information. \Cref{tab:suppl_f3loc} compares our method with the single-frame variant of F\textsuperscript{3}Loc.
+Although omitting semantic and height information can be advantageous in certain situations, it significantly reduces the recall rate.
+The table demonstrates how beneficial using this information is for localization, with nearly four times higher 1m \& 30° recall and even greater improvements for 50cm and 10cm recall.